***NEWS FLASH ALERT***

 “Hold for the Director, please.”
 After a series of clicks, Hoover came on the line.
 “I have news for you,” Hoover said, his voice flat and without emotion.
 “The president’s been shot.”

 “Oh my God!”
 Bobby blurted.
-He then paused to try and gather himself, wanting to be in control of his emotions in front of Hoover.
+He paused to try and gather himself, wanting to be in control of his emotions in front of Hoover.
 “Is it serious?”

 “I think it’s serious.
 I’m trying to get details.
 I’ll call you back when I know more.”

-Hoover then abruptly disconnected the line, leaving Bobby Kennedy holding the phone in silence.
+Hoover abruptly disconnected the line, leaving Bobby Kennedy holding the phone in silence.
 Trying to make sense of what he had heard, he called out to his wife.

 “Jack’s been shot,” he said, putting a hand up to his mouth, as if he didn’t believe the words had actually left his lips.